William G. Kerckhoff: Early life

-Kerckhoff was born on March 30, 1856, in Terre Haute, Indiana, the son of George W.B.
-Kerckhoff (1823–1896), an immigrant from Lingen in the Kingdom of Hanover, and Philippine Newhart (1831–1870).
+Kerckhoff was born on March 30, 1856, in Terre Haute, Indiana.

 Career

-Kerckhoff moved to Los Angeles County, California, from Indiana in 1878-1879 and worked for the Jackson Lumber Company.
+Kerckhoff moved to Los Angeles County, California, from Indiana in 1878–1879 and worked for the Jackson Lumber Company.
 In 1887, along with James Cuzner of the Kerckhoff-Cuzner Lumber Company, he built the Pasadena.
 It was the first ocean-going vessel to use oil for fuel.
 In the 1890s, he founded the San Gabriel Power Company, a hydroelectric power company in Los Angeles.
 By the turn of the century, together with A.C.
 Balch, he owned half the stock of Henry E. Huntington's Pacific Light & Power Company used to provide electricity to Pacific Electric, and he served as its president.
 In 1902, they purchased the San Joaquin Electric Company.
 They also founded Southern California Gas Corporation in 1910, and built a 120-mile pipeline from the San Joaquin Valley to Los Angeles.

-In 1906, with Burton E. Green (1868-1965), Charles A. Canfield (1848-1913), Max Whittier (1867–1928), Frank H. Buck (1887-1942), Henry E. Huntington (1850-1927), William F. Herrin (1854-1927), W.S.
+In 1906, with Burton E. Green (1868–1965), Charles A. Canfield (1848–1913), Max Whittier (1867–1928), Frank H. Buck (1887–1942), Henry E. Huntington (1850–1927), William F. Herrin (1854–1927), W.S.
 Porter and Frank H. Balch, known as the Amalgamated Oil Company, he purchased Rancho Rodeo de las Aguas from the heirs of Henry Hammel and Andrew H. Denker.
 After drilling for oil and only finding water, they reorganized their business into the Rodeo Land and Water Company to develop a new residential town later known as Beverly Hills, California.

 As president of the South Coast Land Company, he also helped found the city of Del Mar, California. and the small town of Biola, California.

 Personal life

 Kerckhoff married Louisa Eshman of Terre Haute in 1883.
-They lived in a grand mansion at 734 West Adams Boulevard designed by the architects Sumner Hunt (1865-1938), Abraham Wesley Eager (1864-1930) and Silas Reese Burns (1855-1940).
+They lived in a grand mansion at 734 West Adams Boulevard designed by the architects Sumner Hunt (1865–1938), Abraham Wesley Eager (1864–1930) and Silas Reese Burns (1855–1940).
 Originally donated to the University of Southern California for use as the Louise E. Kerckhoff Medical Sciences Laboratory, it now stands at the center of USC's Annenberg Research Park.